 - Engage with our enthusiastic teaching team who use innovative approaches to deliver an inspiring learning experience

-- Choose a course with a strong seal of approval from students: the course gained a 100% overall satisfaction rating in the 2017 National Student Survey
+- Choose a course with a strong seal of approval from students: in the 2018 National Student Survey, 94.12% said they were satisfied with their programme

 Take your first steps towards a career as a diagnostic radiographer.
 This dynamic course will equip you with all the professional skills, practical experience and technological knowhow you need.